Over the years not only our name changed, but also our public tasks and our mission. Discover EBN’s history.

 DSM becomes EBN

 In order to achieve more clarity concerning the gas interests, all government holdings in Dutch natural gas were transferred to the separate legal entity DSM Aardgas B.V. in 1973, with shares remaining the property of DSM.
 During the flotation of DSM in 1989, the state took over all shares of DSM Aardgas B.V.
-At the same time the name of DSM Aardgas B.V. was changed into Energie Beheer Nederland B.V.
+At the same time, the name of DSM Aardgas B.V. was changed to Energie Beheer Nederland B.V.
 (EBN).
 The range of tasks and the working relationship with DSM remained unchanged.

 In 2008, the public tasks of EBN were recorded in the Mining Act.
 Amongst other things, these tasks include:

-- Performing tasks related to the Gas Building;
+- performing tasks related to the Gasgebouw;